ebsizzlin/googleBooksSearch/README.md

 ## Description

-A new React-based Google Books Search app that uses React components, helper/util functions, and React lifecycle methods to query and display books based on user searches.
+A new MERN, React-based Google Books Search app that uses React components, helper/util functions, and React lifecycle methods to query and display books based on user searches.
 Users can save books to review or purchase later.

 ## Tech Used